BradleyCodeU/bradleycodeu.github.io/_apcsp/scrum/scrumsprint2.md

 ![Scenes](/apcsp/turtleart/ArtScene.PNG)

 Hold a Sprint Planning Meeting with your group.
-Start by creating post-its for any of the 10 Required Tasks that haven't been completed, then pick 5-10 other drawing tasks from the [Product Backlog below](#product-backlog).
+Start by creating post-its the following 5 Required Tasks, then pick a dozen other drawing tasks from the [Product Backlog below](#product-backlog).

 5 REQUIRED TASKS:
   - Create an isValidNumber function that returns true if the number is 1, 2, or 3 and otherwise returns false = *2pts*